Why You May Want to Stop Saving for Retirement Sooner Than You Think

 1. Saving too much can trigger a taxable event

-Saving for retirement isn’t bad, but putting all your money in a traditional 401(k) or IRA is a different story, and you can blame taxes for that.
+Saving for retirement isn’t bad, but putting all your money in a traditional 401(k) or IRA may be, and you can blame taxes for that.

 When you withdraw money from a 401(k) or IRA in retirement, you pay taxes.
 Depending on your income bracket, it may be a little or a lot.

 Once you reach age 73, it gets a little more interesting because that’s when RMDs kick in.
-You have to take them every year — the IRS wants to get paid — and they are treated as ordinary income and are taxed as such.
+You have to take them every year — the IRS wants to get paid — and they are treated as ordinary income and taxed accordingly.
 Depending on how much you have in your 401(k) or IRA, it could trigger a big taxable event.

 Dan Sudit, founding partner at Crewe Advisors, pointed to one client in his 80s who, along with his wife, saved $14 million in an IRA and was required to take about $600,000 in RMDs per year.
 That, coupled with Social Security and capital gains from other investments, pushed their annual income to over $1 million, even though their spending was a fraction of that.